DanPearce/CI_PP1_KathyCakes/README.md

 - Consistent design throughout, including design on all types of screen sizes.
 - Fully functioning links, and no pages that lead to errors or dead links.
 - Accessibility throughout the website.

+##User Stories

+###User
+1. As a user, I want to easily find information about KathyCakes.
+2. As a user, I want to easily navigate throughout the site.
+3. As a user, I want to find information on how to find the bakery.
+4. As a user, I want to find a way to get in contact with KathyCakes about an order.
+5. As a user, I want to find a way to leave feedback to KathyCakes
+6. As a user, I want to be able to find recipes that KathyCakes offers.
+7. As a user, I want to find information about KathyCakes' social media.
+8. As a user, I want to easily distinguish between different areas of information.

+###Website Owner
+9. As an owner, I want to showcase products on sale at the bakery.
+10. As an owner, I want to provide customers with information about the bakery.
+11. As an owner, I want customers to easily find our bakery.
+12. As an owner, I want customers to be able to get in contact with us.
+13. As an owner, I want to provide customers with the featured recipes of the season.
+14. As an owner, I want customers to be able to find all of our recipes easily.
+15. As an owner, I want customers to find out about how we started.